zpetsrillo/zpetsrillo-blog/posts/pyGG.md

 ## Motivations

 I wanted to use data from the game League of Legends to conduct my own analysis.
 Riot games (the makers of the game) [have an API](https://developer.riotgames.com) that can be used to get all game related data, but this API is restricted in use.
 Unless one gets a project proposal approved by them, you get very limited personal access.
 This pushed towards looking into third party solutions.
 I couldn't find any other APIs for the data.
 There are a few websites that use their access to Riot's API for presenting game data.
 On GitHub there were a couple small projects which scraped data from [OP.GG](http://op.gg), the largest of these third party sites.
 None of them were fully featured and ran very slowly.
-I took the best one I saw (which you can see [here](https://github.com/emily-yu/scrape.gg).
+I took the best one I saw ([scrapeGG](https://github.com/emily-yu/scrape.gg) by Emily Yu).
 This still left a lot of additional work before it would be useful for me.

 ## Goals

 - Easy to use access to League of Legends data
 - Fast and efficient retrieval of data
-- Clear and understandable documenation
+- Clear and understandable documentation
 - Unit testing to insure functionality

 ## Challenges